 Rev Nigel Craig is the college chaplain and is available to help all members of the community.

 Union College seeks to respond positively to the views of students with regard to issues that will improve our students’ experience of studying and learning.
-Here are some ways in which we have responded to issues raised by our students in the past: click here

 The College has 26 en–suite bedrooms.
 These are available for undergraduate and postgraduate students in general but preference is given to Union Students.
 The College Residence seeks to maintain a specifically Christian ethos.Find out more